Prompto Argentum: Final Fantasy XV

-Alongside Ignis Scientia and Gladiolus Amicitia, Prompto is introduced as a member of the royal retinue accompanying Noctis Lucis Caelum, crown prince of the Kingdom of Lucis, as he embarks on a road journey to meet and marry his fiance Lunafreya Nox Fleuret.
-A friend of Noctis from high school, Prompto is the most playful of the quartet: throughout XV, Prompto continuously makes lighthearted quips, burst out into song, make puns, and even make comments that breaks the fourth wall.
+Alongside Ignis Scientia and Gladiolus Amicitia, Prompto accompanies Noctis Lucis Caelum, crown prince of the Kingdom of Lucis, as Noctis embarks on a road journey to meet and marry his fiancé Lunafreya Nox Fleuret.
+A friend of Noctis from high school, Prompto is the most playful of the quartet: throughout XV, he continuously makes lighthearted quips, bursts out into song, makes puns, and even makes comments that break the fourth wall.
 He is particularly fascinated with chocobos and easily becomes smitten with women.
 On the other hand, he suffers from an inferiority complex next to his friends, due to his lack of noble heritage and self-esteem.
-Prompto is associated with the game's photography mechanic, where he constantly takes selfies and/or photos of others, and offers the player an opportunity to preserve them at the end of each rest day.
+Prompto is associated with the game's photography mechanic, where he constantly takes selfies or photos of others, and offers the player an opportunity to preserve them at the end of each rest day.
 Prompto wields a variety of firearms and machine-based ranged weaponry; when controlling Noctis, the player can issue him commands and co-opt moves with him.

 Late in the game's narrative, Prompto is knocked off a train that is en route to Gralia, the capital city of the Niflheim empire, separating him from the group for a time.
-He is later discovered and rescued by his friends within an installation facility in Gralia, where he reveals that he is in fact the result of Niflheim's cloning experimentations to power its robotic army of magically-infused Magitek infantry.
+He is later discovered and rescued by his friends within an installation facility in Gralia, where he reveals that he is in fact the result of Niflheim's cloning experimentations to power its robotic army of magically infused Magitek infantry.
 Soon afterwards, Prompto is separated from Noctis for nearly a decade, and the world is overwhelmed by a plague of darkness and monstrous daemons unleashed by Ardyn Izunia, the chancellor of the Niflheim empire.
 Following their reunion a decade later, Prompto accompanies Noctis to his final confrontation with Ardyn in the ruins of Insomnia, the former Lucian capital.

 Prompto's backstory is explored in further detail in the titular DLC expansion, Episode Prompto, where he is retrieved by Niflheim forces after he fell from the train and detained in a research facility.
 Prompto discovers that he is a clone of Niflheim's chief scientist, Verstael Besithia, and was stolen from the laboratory that created him by Lucian spies.
 A barcode on Prompto's wrist, which he kept concealed at all times, is a reminder of his true origin.
 Alongside the mercenary Aranea Highwind, a former agent of Niflheim whom he befriends, Prompto confronts and defeats Verstael, who had transferred his consciousness into a gigantic war machine.
 Prompto continues his journey to Gralia in the aftermath, but is unaware that he is followed by Ardyn.